How to Shop the International Quilt Market

 By Karey Bresenhan, Founder & Director Emeritus

 The International Quilt Market is the world’s only wholesale trade show for the $1.6 billion quilting industry.
 We have two Quilt Markets a year: a spring edition in a rotating city, and a fall edition in Houston, Texas.

-Market also offers Business Seminars, Take & Teach classes, and events to help retailers meet their business goals.
+Market also offers Business Seminars and events to help retailers meet their business goals.
 Teachers, industry leaders, media, and designers also attend.

 A show so large requires pre-planning for a retailer to successfully cover the entire show floor and visit all of the exhibitors they want to see.
 Since every exhibitor is carefully screened for quality and relation to the quilt industry before being accepted into Quilt Market, and because exhibiting companies vie with each other to make creative and attractive booths, Quilt Market may require more shopping time for the retailer than many other trade shows.